Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 #### To find information about upcoming events and climbing competitions at the gym.

-* Users can access the “Competitions” link in the navigation on all pages
+* Users can access the “Competitions” link in the navigation on all pages.

 * On the competitions page there is detailed information regarding climbing competitions.
 This includes dates for upcoming competitions.